 The doctor is clearly rushing and tells you about arrangements to meet their spouse in 20 mins and that they mustn’t be late.
 They ask a few short questions, examine you very briefly, badmouth their colleagues you’ve seen previously and tell you that you need to be very careful whom you trust (fear-inducing).
-You don’t really get much of a feedback either way.
+You don’t really get much feedback either way.
 It’s definitely not a conversation.

 The doctor has a reputation for being kinda intimidating, the assistant tells you afterwards, so this appointment is normal.
 A top expert, after all.

 Until then, I used to think that ‘the experts’ knew everything, and I knew almost nothing.
 I didn’t have a medical degree, after all.
 I also grew up thinking doctors (and everyone trained) were almost with a God-like status.

 Yet I knew what was going on with me at that point (for the most part); I just needed someone to confirm it and guide me in the right direction to feel better.

 I could have brushed the whole experience under the carpet, had it not been for the ridiculous conclusion that I had depression, which could not have been further from the truth.
 And it was a plain dangerous diagnosis amongst other things – you can guess what the GP would have suggested had I not done anything.

 So what did I do?
 I wrote a succinct, yet detailed enough letter pointing out why I completely disagree with everything in the doctor’s letter.
 I sent the letter to both the doctor and the GP.
 I also mentioned that throwing quick diagnosis in the interest of time, as opposed to looking into things further if they don’t make much sense at first glance, was a dangerous thing to do.
 And quite irresponsible, but I didn’t mention that last bit.